BrokenHypocrite/MCL35M/README.md

 # MCL35M
-This is a personal but public website that I have made to display my McLaren Racing NFTs
+This is a personal but public website that I have made to display my McLaren Racing NFTs.

+I am working on many other projects right now, but I will eventually make some major updates to this project.

+Please feel free to contact me at brokenhypocrite@gmail.com if you have any questions.